lilab-bioinfo/CancerAPA/README.md

 [![bedtools Release](https://img.shields.io/badge/bedtools-v2.25.0-brightgreen)](https://github.com/arq5x/bedtools2)
 [![Samtools Release](https://img.shields.io/badge/samtools-v1.9-brightgreen)](http://www.htslib.org/)

-In this study, we performed the first large-scale and systematic analysis assessing the genetic effects of APA on 25 cancer types in 49 human tissues from the Genotype-Tissue Expression(GTEx).
+In this study, we performed the first large-scale and systematic analysis assessing the genetic effects of APA on 25 cancer types in 49 human tissues from the Genotype-Tissue Expression(GTEx v8).

 This repository contains all source code for the analyses in manuscript "[A distinct class of pan-cancer susceptibility genes revealed by alternative polyadenylation transcriptome-wide association study](https://medrxiv.org/cgi/content/short/2023.02.28.23286554v1) ".